“Having murdered Iraq, Afghanistan, Libya, Syria, and the US Constitution, Washington is now murdering Ukraine.” Paul Craig Roberts

 See for example Peter Beinart, “How Serious a Threat Is ISIS?,” Atlantic, September 11, 2014.

-Posted by Jonas E. Alexis on September 15, 2014, With 4431 Reads Filed under Art, Books, & Entertainment, Government & Politics.
+Posted by Jonas E. Alexis on September 15, 2014, With 4436 Reads Filed under Art, Books, & Entertainment, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.